2024 Wakeley church stabbing

 On 15 April 2024, at approximately 7:15 pm local time, a knife attack took place at Christ The Good Shepherd Church in Wakeley, a suburb of Sydney, Australia.
 During a live-streamed sermon, the attacker walked up to the pulpit, first stabbing bishop Mari Emmanuel, resulting in permanent vision loss in Emmanuel's right eye, before stabbing a priest and injuring another churchgoer.
 While no one was killed, this attack was the second stabbing incident to have taken place in Sydney in two days, following the deadly mass stabbing at Bondi Junction.

-The New South Wales Police Force have arrested a 16-year-old male with a "long history of behaviour consistent with a mental illness or intellectual disability" over the attack.
-They have classified the stabbing as a terrorist attack that was "religiously or ideologically" motivated, but have not released the name of the suspect.
+The New South Wales Police Force arrested a 16-year-old male with a "long history of behaviour consistent with a mental illness or intellectual disability".
+They have classified the stabbing as a terrorist attack that was "religiously or ideologically" motivated as the suspect shouted a Muslim slogan during the attack, but have not released the name of the suspect.
 Wakeley is home to many Christians belonging to the Assyrian diaspora, including Emmanuel himself.

 Background

 Wakeley hosts the highest number of Assyrian Christians of any suburban neighbourhood in Australia, many of them refugees from Iraq and Syria.

 Originally from Iraq, Mar Mari Emmanuel was ordained a bishop in 2011, but later broke away from the Ancient Church of the East due to theological differences and established his own independent Church.

-Emmanuel criticised liberal Christian denominations, as well as other religions such as Judaism and Islam in his sermons.
+Emmanuel criticized liberal Christian denominations, other Christian denominations, as well as other religions such as Judaism and Islam in his sermons.
 He was a prominent critic of lockdowns and vaccine mandates during the COVID-19 pandemic in Australia.
 He espoused conservative stances on issues such as LGBT rights and sexuality.
 He had also voiced solidarity with the Palestinians during the Gaza war, and had called for peace.
 Clips from his live-streamed sermons have been posted on social media and have amassed millions of views, giving him an international following.
 According to Emmanuel himself, about one month before the stabbing, threats were spread on TikTok stating "the Bishop has two weeks to live".

+Mar Mari Emmanuel frequently criticised the Quran and the teachings of the Prophet Muhammad.
+In a December 2023 podcast appearance, Emmanuel declared that Jesus Christ was the only God and questioned Islamic beliefs about Jesus, who Muslims regard as a prophet.
+In another sermon, he criticised the Quran's relatively late appearance compared with the Bible, asking why he should believe in a document that emerged centuries after the Bible.
+Australian Catholic University head of theology Joel Hodge said Emmanuel had developed a reputation for making "various political statements", but did not believe these views particularly distinguished him from other religious leaders.
+Deakin University extremism expert Josh Roose said that the online environment, particularly amid heightened tensions over the Israel-Palestine conflict, had created conditions in which angry individuals could become motivated or inspired to target members of other groups.